sassoftware/restaf-graphql-demo/README.md

 - src/lib - utility functions that are designed for reuse with schemas users might develop

-> The graphql schemas in this repository are only samples to demonstrate how easy it is to use them with SAS Viya.
+> The graphql schemas in this repository are only samples to demonstrate the building of graphql API for SAs Viya Applications.
 I am by no means an expert on writing good grapqhl schemas.
-Please contribute to the community if you design some cool schemas and resolvers that can be used with SAS Viya
+Please contribute to the community if you design some cool schemas and resolvers that can be used with SAS Viya.

 ## restaf-graphql-server related code

 - ./app.js - used to start the application server.
 Also used to specify user-defined routes

 - ./app.env - configuration for the application.

+## Programs and data

+- src/programs - SAS and casl programs used in the examples
+- src/data - scoring model(copy this to your Viya Server's Public caslib)

 ## Key Dependencies